17-year-old arrested after 2 killed during unrest in Kenosha

 In Wisconsin, it is legal for people 18 and over to openly carry a gun, with no license required.

-Witness accounts and video show that the shootings took place in two stages: The gunman first shot someone at a car lot, then jogged away, stumbled and fell in the street, and opened fire again as members of the crowd closed in him.
+Witness accounts and video indicate the shootings took place in two stages: The gunman first shot someone at a car lot, then jogged away, fell in the street, and opened fire again as members of the crowd closed in on him.

 “The rifle was being jerked around in all directions while it was being fired,” Rosas said.

-Sam Dirks, 22, from Milwaukee, said he had seen the suspected gunman earlier in the evening, and he was yelling at some of the protesters.

-“He was definitely very agitated.
-He was pacing around, just pointing his gun in general.
-Not necessarily at anyone specifically,” Dirks said.

-Blake, 29, was shot, apparently in the back, on Sunday as he leaned into his SUV, three of his children seated inside.
+Blake was shot in the back seven times on Sunday as he leaned into his SUV, three of his children seated inside.
 Kenosha police have said little about what happened other than that they were responding to a domestic dispute.

-They have not said whether Blake was armed, and they have not disclosed the race of three officers on the scene.
+The officer who shot Blake was Rusten Sheskey, a seven-year veteran of the Kenosha Police Department, the state Department of Justice said Wednesday.
+Sheskey shot Blake while holding onto his shirt after officers first unsuccessfully used a Taser, the agency’s news release said.

+State agents later recovered a knife from the driver’s side floorboard of the vehicle, authorities said.
+A search of the vehicle located no additional weapons.

 On Tuesday, Ben Crump, the lawyer for Blake’s family, said it would “take a miracle” for Blake to walk again.
 He called for the officer who opened fire to be arrested and for the others involved to lose their jobs.